alanng10/Secane/Docue/Web/a.md

 Web program that has not shown any view frame, shown console by default.

-Web program main arg is from hash param in Uri.
+Web program main arg is from 1 query string param in Uri.

 The Uri tool https protocol.